EgbieAndersonUku1/flatMates/readme.md

 there for 15 days and then travelling for the rest of the month.
 He felt that he should only pay for the days he stayed and not for the full month.

-After I got home I started thinking about this problem and thought what if they was a way to code this problem but not just for two housemates but for an unlimited number of housemates.
-The app will take a number of housemates and then calcuate the amount they have to pay based on the number of days there stayed for that month.
+After I got home I started thinking about this problem and thought what if they was a way to code that problem but not just for two housemates but for an unlimited number of housemates.
+The app will take a number of housemates and then calculate the amount they have to pay based on the number of days there stayed for that month.

 ## The housemate problem defined